Thinking about faith on the road

 This four-week course seeks spiritual inspirations as illuminating stories and lessons from the road.
 We'll read some travel narratives in the Book of Acts, alongside ancient and contemporary writings on travel.
 Spiritual journey will be juxtaposed with travel along our way to find and deepen reflections on faith, openness, vulnerability, and growth.
 Each class will include activities of sharing stories and logging experiences.

 Class 1 - Wednesday, July 20th

 Class 4 - Wednesday, August 10th

-Classes will be held LIVE via Zoom and open to everyone, with replays being available to those in The Hive's Membership Community (posted in the days after).
-Register for the Zoom class here.
+Classes were held LIVE via Zoom and replays are now available to those in The Hive's Membership Community.

 Starts July 20th, 2022

 Dr. Jeehei Park is Assistant Professor of New Testament at Seminary of the Southwest.
 Prior to joining Southwest, Jeehei taught at General Theological Seminary.
 She holds a Master of Divinity (concentration in New Testament and Early Christianity) from Harvard Divinity School and a PhD in Christianity in Antiquity from Fordham University.
 Her work has been recognized with several awards and fellowships including the Forum for Theological Exploration dissertation fellowship and the Louisville Institute postdoctoral fellowship.
 Jeehei, a Korean immigrant, has spent her adult life in the United States.
 As a person living at "home away from home," she explores the complexity and multiplicity of identity with particular focus on the rhetorics of citizenship, migration, and travel in the New Testament and early Christian literature.
 She is the author of All Citizens of Christ: A Cosmopolitan Reading of Unity and Diversity in Paul’s Letters, which is forthcoming with Brill.